Melbourne High School: Melbourne High School Old Boys

 Those who have left the school are known as 'Old Boys' and many join the Melbourne High School Old Boys Association.
 The Old Boys Association was founded in 1907, and has been in continuous operation since then.
 The Association provides considerable support to leaving students in their tertiary studies in the form of scholarships.
 The Association organises sport participation after Year 12, and the MHSOB cricket and football clubs have been historic entities.
-The MHSOB also has hockey and waterpolo clubs.
-These institutions have played their part in the production of notable Australian sportspeople, including cricketers Keith Miller and Bill Woodfull as well as a number of champion AFL footballers that includes, at least, three members of the Australian Football Hall of Fame, three Brownlow medalists, seven team-of-the-century members, eight captains, fourteen All-Australian selectees, and twenty-one best and fairest award recipients such as David Parkin, Garry Lyon and Cameron Bruce.
+The MHSOBA also has hockey and waterpolo clubs.
+These institutions have played their part in the production of notable Australian sportspeople, including cricketers Keith Miller and Bill Woodfull as well as a number of champion AFL footballers that includes three members of the Australian Football Hall of Fame, three Brownlow medalists, seven team-of-the-century members, eight captains, fourteen All-Australian selectees, and twenty-one best and fairest award recipients such as David Parkin, Garry Lyon and Cameron Bruce.
 The old Central School admission system provided some who rose, but two clubs were within two kilometres walk, and another club about four kilometres, and appropriate arrangements were made for their best education.
-The Old Boys' organize reunions which occur every 5 years, maintaining contact between Melbourne High alumni.
+The MHSOBA organises reunions which occur every five years, maintaining contact between Melbourne High alumni.

 As a school that prides itself on academic success, Melbourne High School has produced individuals who have played a major role in research, government, economics and finance including Nobel laureate for medicine Sir John Eccles, who was awarded his prize for his research on the synapse.
 Melbourne High School students have also contributed to arts and culture.
 The school has produced a number of best-selling authors including Graeme Base the author of the Animalia series, Raimond Gaita a renowned author/philosopher, and Brett King, a respected author and innovator in the banking industry.
 The male members of the Australian band The Seekers – Athol Guy, Keith Potger and Bruce Woodley – the creators of the now folk song I Am Australian, also attended Melbourne High School, as did two finalists in the popular reality television show Australian Idol in Thanh Bui and Dean Geyer.
-Geyer played Brodie Roberts in the hit TV Show Glee.
-A large number of famous Old Boys are featured around the school's corridors in the Distinguished Old Boys gallery.
+Geyer also played Brodie Roberts in the hit TV Show Glee.
+There are photographs of many notable Old Boys on walls in the school's corridors in the Distinguished Old Boys gallery.